pytorch/xla/README.md

 ## Available images and wheels
-The following pre-built docker images are available to run on Cloud TPU VMs (see [docker images](#DockerImage) for instructions):
+The following pre-built docker images are available to run on Cloud TPU VMs (see [this doc](https://cloud.google.com/tpu/docs/pytorch-xla-ug-tpu-vm#docker-tpuvm) for TPUVM and [this doc](https://github.com/pytorch/xla/blob/master/docs/gpu.md#docker) for GPU):

     * `gcr.io/tpu-pytorch/xla:r1.13_3.8_tpuvm`: The current stable version.
     * `gcr.io/tpu-pytorch/xla:r1.12_3.8_tpuvm`: The 1.12 release version.